 Five Dollar Thrift Store Ottoman Makeover

 I can’t believe that I found this ottoman on a recent thrift store shopping mission for five dollars!
+It was the perfect trash to treasure project.
 I couldn’t wait to get it home to get started on my makeover.
 Now, this post is more than a simple ottoman makeover, because there was one EXTREMELY annoying issue I had while trying to take it apart.

 - Drop cloth